bygreencn/Krpano-Markup-Language/README.md

 **1. Since comments are not supported niether in actions nor in event handlers they should be removed from source code before execution.**

-**II.**	May Thunderstorm is user-defined color theme for ST3 based on [Seti dark color scheme](https://github.com/jesseweed/seti-ui) so it supports any other language.
+**II.**	May Thunderstorm is user-defined color theme for ST3 based on [Seti Monokai dark color scheme](https://github.com/jesseweed/seti-ui) so it supports any other language.

 **III.**	removeComments.py script removes single-line comments from KML source.
 This operation is required for correct code exec.